endid-app/endid-python/README.md

 Command-line utility and Python client for calling the [Endid Slack app](https://endid.app/) to announce that a task has ended!

-Endid.app is a simple informal Slack integration for developers and data scientists.
+Endid.app is a simpler more flexible webhook - an informal Slack integration for developers and data scientists.

 Find yourself constantly checking terminals, notebooks, or web apps waiting to see if your dev tasks have finished?

 Endid supplies a single token for any Slack channel.
 You can use Endid's simple API or command-line utility to let you know when any process has completed.

+You can mute notifications temporarily right within Slack.

 ## Installation